airdgo/ArtificialHorizon/README.md

 # Artificial horizon built with python -- windows support only

-Attitude indicator build with pygame and sockets to extract data from FlightGear and simulate the flight instrument.
+This is a program created using Python sockets to receive data from FlightGear and illustrate how the flying instrument operates in the airplane's cockpit using Pygame.

 ## Table of contents